 - No pad refill

-Next, we have Vorfreude with their take on the spray mop.
+Next, I have Vorfreude with their take on the spray mop.
 It’s a bright and cheerful design and comes in 3 colour options (green, red and purple) so you can choose which one best suits you.

 The water tank is a large 700ml which holds more than enough liquid for larger homes or for very thorough cleaning.
 This, plus the generous sized microfibre mop heads (42cm x 14cm) means you’ll get those floors sparkling in no time at all.